madhukar-n/pranet/README.md

 # Things to do
-- Add gallery
+- Add past people before 2023.
-- Add past people before 2023
+- Make the logo transparent and make it visible.
-- Add current research works
+- Make the website mobile friendly
-- Link for "View more" isn't directing anything, look into it
+  - List two members in a row in mobile version.
-- Add news
+  - Make the home page better.